 Converting key interior designers into brand champions.
-Throughout their partnership, the Trendspotters have lent insights on North American and regional design trends and new product development.
+Throughout their partnership, the Trendspotters have lent insights on U.S and regional design trends and new product development.

 Denise McGaha’s Lilac Kitchen